OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 Data protection, privacy and cookies

-All personal data that you provide to us in connection with your use of the Platform is collected, stored, used and disclosed by SoundCloud in accordance with our Privacy Policy.
+All personal data that you provide to us in connection with your use of the Platform is collected, stored, used, disclosed and otherwise processed by SoundCloud in accordance with our Privacy Policy.
 In addition, in common with most online services, we use cookies to help us understand how people are using the Platform, so that we can continue to improve the service we offer.
 Our use of cookies, and how to disable cookies, is explained in our Cookies Policy.
-By accepting these Terms of Use and using the Platform, you also accept the terms of the Privacy Policy and our Cookies Policy.

 Meetups